amarenahook/amarenachecker/README.md

  * Basic rage features
  * Miscellaneous hacks

-Currently supporting only Windows, but we are planning<br/>
+Currently supporting only Windows, but we are planning on<br/>
 adding support for Linux and Mac OS.

 Will be updated as often as possible.